Sunday, July 13, 2025

 which cannot choose

-what it may or may not save.
+what it does or doesn’t save.

 “Take a phrase,